vibueno/wbs_group2_todolistReact/README.md

 ### Helpers

-- [Prettier](https://prettier.io/): the file _.prettierrc.json_ in the root folder of the project makes sure everyone uses the same code formatter settings.
-You need to [install Prettier](https://prettier.io/docs/en/editors.html) for your code editor.
+- [Prettier](https://prettier.io/): [install Prettier](https://prettier.io/docs/en/editors.html) for your code editor.
 Prettier can run 'on file save', so that you don't need to run it manually.
-Look for instructions on how to set it up in your code editor.
+Look for instructions on how to set it up in your code editor, if needed.

 ### Validators